Whether you want to stay dry or make a splash outdoors with the kids, follow our top tips for rainy day fun.

 19. Build a den

-Sometimes the old ideas are the best, especially when you are looking to kick boredom to the kerb on a rainy day.
+Sometimes the old ideas are the best, especially when you are looking to kick boredom into the gutter on a rainy day.
 An easy activity to do at home is to drape some old sheets over a table or chairs to make a den.
+Add blankets and cushions to make it cosy and, if you have a string of portable fairy lights, then these can make a simple den completely magical.

 20. Write a magazine or newspaper

 Become a journalist for the day and write your own magazine or newspaper.
-Conduct interviews with your family, take pictures or draw your own, and then stick it altogether on paper – or even design your pages on a computer.
+Conduct interviews with your family, take pictures or draw your own, and then stick it all together on paper – or even design your pages on a computer.

 21. Listen to rain music